richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.9.2**
+Added two triggers for listening to before the slider slides and after the slider finishes its animation.

 **Version 1.9.1**
 Multislide now has a class added to it for the disabling of arrows and pagination when there is only one slide left.
 This does not disable sliding in any way and is responsive.